 Figure 3.4.2 shows all Health and Energy split results for Cs-137, and Figure 3.4.3 shows only those results with concentrations below 0.4 pCi/g.
 Cesium-137 is an example where Health and Energy results are in good agreement.
-Health's results range from below the detection limit of 0.01 pCi/g to 2.5 pCi/g.
+Health's results range from below the detection limit of 0.01 pCi/g to 6.1 pCi/g.
 Historically, the agreement in split results ranges from good to fair.

-As another example of good agreement, all the Health and Energy Pu-239/240 split results are shown in Figure 3.4.4, and the results below 0.03 pCi/g are shown in Figure 3.4.5.
-Historically, the Health and Energy isotopic plutonium results are often in good agreement.
-Likewise, the Sr-90 split results, shown in Figure 3.4.6, are also in good agreement.
+The Health and Energy Pu-238 and Pu-239/240 data are in fair agreement.
+While most of the results are in good agreement (Figures 3.4.4, 3.4.5, and 3.4.6), there are several results where Energy detected plutonium while Health did not, as seen in Figures 3.4.4.and 3.4.5.
+Historically, the Health and Energy isotopic plutonium results are in good agreement.

-The Health and Energy U-234 and U-238 split results, shown in Figure 3.4.7 for U-234, are in fair agreement.
-The data for U-238 are similar.
-Historically, the Health and Energy isotopic uranium results are often in fair agreement, with the data indicating a systematic difference in which
+The Sr-90 split results, shown in Figure 3.4.7, are in good agreement, and all results are consistent with historically measured concentrations.

-Energy reports concentrations approximately one-half those of Health.
-For this reporting period, the sediment data are in good agreement, but the soil data, shown in Figure 3.4.8 for U-234, show this historical systematic bias.
+The Health and Energy U-234 and U-238 split results are in fair agreement.
+While the split results are similar, the Health and Energy error bars do not overlap for many of the samples (see Figure 3.4.8 for U-234, the U-238 data are similar).
+Historically, the Health and Energy isotopic uranium results are often in fair agreement, with the data indicating a systematic difference in which Energy reports lower concentrations by as much as one-half of the value reported by Health.
+For this reporting period, the sediment data are in good agreement; however, the soil data, as shown in Figure 3.4.9 for U-234, shows this historical systematic bias.